kris314/hwnet/iiit-hws/README.md

 - Praveen Krishnan and C.V.
 Jawahar, Generating Synthetic Data for Text Recognition, arXiv preprint arXiv:1608.04224, 2016.

 If you are comparing our method for word spotting/recognition, please cite the below relevant papers:-
-- Praveen Krishnan, Kartik Dutta and C.V.
-Jawahar, Deep Feature Embedding for Accurate Recognition and Retrieval of Handwritten Text, ICFHR 2016.
+- Praveen Krishnan and C.V.
+Jawahar, HWNet v2: an efficient word image representation for handwritten documents, IJDAR 2019.
 - Praveen Krishnan and C.V.
 Jawahar, Matching Handwritten Document Images, ECCV 2016

 ## Contact